KlausGrosser/Final-Project-EMS/README.md

 ## Task
 ## Objectives
-effective employee management system should include key features, such as time and attendance management (e.g., time tracking by way of employee timesheets), absence and leave management (e.g., time-off requests).
+effective employee management system should include key features, such as time and absence management (e.g., time tracking by way of employee timesheets), absence and leave management (e.g., time-off requests).